IchiroDNC/IchiroDNC/README.md

 Brief introduction about me

-•You can call me Ichiro or Zio 💫
+•You can call me Zio 💫

 •As for my personality, I'm a bit shy about starting a conversation and apologizing.
 I'm a bit afraid of continuing to talk when playing with strangers 💦